Agoric/documentation/main/getting-started/beta.md

 * Rapid testing iteration with the Ava test infrastructure

 ### Stuck on something?
+Be sure to check out our guide to [Installing the Agoric SDK](getting-started/before-using-agoric.html), ensure you have `agoric` available from your command line, and then you'll be ready to [get started](/getting-started/) building your vision with a complete security architecture at your fingertips.

-Chat with our engineers on [Agoric Discord](https://agoric.com/discord).
+You're welcome to come chat with our engineers on [Agoric Discord](https://agoric.com/discord).

 ### Connect with us on socials?
 Follow us on [Twitter](https://twitter.com/agoric), [Telegram](https://t.me/agoricsystems) and [LinkedIn](https://www.linkedin.com/company/agoric/).